Benjamin-Lee/DNAvisualization.org/paper/response.md

 If you are comfortable using GitHub (through an anonymous account), filing an issue would allow for more discussion, as the bug is presently not reproducible.

 > 5. Integrating two default sample files -  one for small (already available), the other for large FASTA sequences - may be a good idea.

+Three sample files of varying sizes are now available for testing and download: HBB (already available), human titin (as an example of a very large gene), and *Bacillus subtilis* (as example of a model bacterial genome).